svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 ```
 git clone https://github.com/svenssonjoel/lispBM.git
 ```
-Then go into the `lispBM` directory and the repl-cps subdirectory.
+Then go into the `lispBM` directory and the `repl` subdirectory.

 ```
 cd lispBM
-cd repl-cps
+cd repl
 ```

 Now you have the choice of compiling the REPL either a 32bit application